1. Regulatory framework

 Yes.

-Shares in such companies can be acquired by: (i) a legal entity or company without a legal personality, whose seat is in a Member State of the European Union or a Member State of the European Free Trade Association (EFTA), parties to the agreement on the European Economic Area; (ii) an individual person who is a citizen of a European Union Member State or a Member State of the European Free Trade Association (EFTA), and parties to the agreement on the European Economic Area.
+Shares in such companies can be acquired by: (i) a legal entity or company without a legal personality, whose seat is in a Member State of the European Union or a Member State of the European Free Trade Association (EFTA), and parties to the agreement on the European Economic Area; (ii) an individual person who is a citizen of a European Union Member State or a Member State of the European Free Trade Association (EFTA), and parties to the agreement on the European Economic Area.

 This restriction does not apply to the foreign companies listed in 2.1.